BaderLab/EnrichmentMap_docs/QuickTour.rst

     contained in the data set to be hidden from view.
   * **Options button**: Contains options for working with the data set list.

-    * **Add signature gene sets menu option**: Opens the Post Analysis dialog which is used to add more gene sets to the network.

 * Style section